naicu09tudor/Self-Balancing-Motorcycle-Project/README.md

 # Self-Balancing-Motorcycle-Project
-This Repo contains a project I did for a course called "Control Engineering II".
-This embedded project uses Arduino and Matlab/Simulink to balance a motorcycle prototype.
+This repository contains a project I developed for the course 'Control Engineering II.'
+The embedded project involves using Arduino and MATLAB/Simulink to balance a motorcycle prototype.